How We Use AI and JTBD to Accelerate Portfolio Company Growth

 Imagine you're evaluating a company with a strong base of SMB customers and modest enterprise adoption.
 Our JTBD analysis reveals that enterprise buyers have higher unmet needs in areas the product already supports—but messaging and onboarding don't reflect it.

-That insight becomes your 90-day growth sprint post-close: reposition the product, build onboarding that solves the job better, and enable sales to tell a clearer story.
+That insight becomes your growth sprint: reposition the product, build onboarding that solves the job better, and enable sales to tell a clearer story.
 Instead of taking six months to diagnose growth bottlenecks, you walk in with a plan ready to execute.

-This is what makes our JTBD method so valuable—not just for understanding growth potential, but for activating it immediately after acquisition.
+This is what makes our JTBD method so valuable—not just for understanding growth potential, but for activating it immediately.

-Our AI-powered platform analyzes past successful growth initiatives across our portfolio to recommend which job steps are likely to yield the fastest ROI when addressed post-acquisition.
+Our AI-powered platform analyzes past successful growth initiatives across our portfolio to recommend which job steps are likely to yield the fastest growth when addressed.

 JTBD as a Signal for Long-Term Value Creation

-When evaluating a company's long-term potential, investors need more than a strong first year—they need a clear line of sight to sustainable, compounding value.
-This is especially critical when targeting a multiple expansion play or preparing for a strategic exit.
+When evaluating a company's long-term potential, executives need more than a strong first year—they need a clear line of sight to sustainable, compounding value.
+This is especially critical when targeting growth acceleration or preparing for strategic initiatives.

 Jobs to be Done offers a powerful signal for long-term value creation by answering one key question: Is this company positioned to solve a recurring, meaningful problem that customers will continue to face in the future?

 By continually tracking user behavior and survey feedback, our AI tools monitor how well the product satisfies evolving job needs.
-This enables strategic pivots that maintain alignment over time—driving compounding returns.
+This enables strategic pivots that maintain alignment over time—driving compounding growth.

 We've seen that companies anchored around high-opportunity jobs: